Foreign affairs digital capability

 Digital diplomacy capability audit

-A structured reading of where digital capability sits today across strategy, organization, technology, people, and culture.
+Where capability sits today across strategy, organization, technology, people, and culture — and what is missing.

 V

-Pathways to digital capability that preserve institutional control, discretion, and continuity.
+How to build digital capability while protecting control, discretion, continuity, and national systems.

 How engagement works.